dojo/docs/developer/design/loader/edit1.rst

     callback   // the function the plugin should call with the return value once it is done ) -> undefined

-Here is an example of loading some raw text with the "text" plugin:
+Here is an example of loading some raw text with a "text" plugin:

 .. code-block :: javascript